-- Maple Sugaring at Cleveland Metroparks – Self-guided hikes through the sugarbush in 2022 allow visitors to learn about the history of maple sugaring, and then they can watch sap being made into syrup at the sugar house.
-Dates for this free event at Rocky River Nature Center are March 5-6 and 12-13 in 2022.
+- Maple Sugaring at Cleveland Metroparks – Self-guided hikes through the sugarbush in 2023 allow visitors to learn about the history of maple sugaring, and then you can watch sap being made into syrup at the sugar house.
+Dates for this free event at Rocky River Nature Center are March 4-5, 11-12, and 18-19 in 2023.

 - Maple Sugar Days at Hale Farm & Village – Hale Farm in Summit County has its own maple sugar days at its replica 19th-century village.
 Families can watch demonstrations on tree tapping and the process of boiling sap into syrup, and end the day with a pancake breakfast.
-In 2022, this happened on March 13.
+In 2023, this happens on March 4-5 and 11-12.

 2. Spot spring blooms in the Metroparks

 The best part about spring is arguably the new blooms and fresh green foliage that starts appearing everywhere.
 And in Cleveland, we are lucky to be surrounded by lots of beautiful metroparks that really come alive this time of year!

 Some of our favorite spots to look for spring flowers and new leaves within the Cleveland Metroparks system include:

 - Brookside Reservation – More than 100 Yoshino cherry trees burst into bloom usually in late April/early May, creating a very pretty “Blossom Lane” you can stroll down.